The Christmas story opens with an angel appearing to a young teenager named Mary, making her one of the most blessed seers of the bible.

 And the angel said to her, “Do not be afraid, Mary, for you have found favor with God.
 And behold, you will conceive in your womb and bear a son, and you shall call his name Jesus.
 He will be great and will be called the Son of the Most High.
 And the Lord God will give to him the throne of his father David, and he will reign over the house of Jacob forever, and of his kingdom there will be no end.”
 2

-She’d become a social outcast and maybe considered a prostitute.
+If she became pregnant in another way, she’d become a social outcast and maybe considered a prostitute.

 Her condition would bring shame to herself, her father, her family, and her community… and to her child… and her fiance… and her future children.
 And of course, she would be at risk of being stoned.